rxchen123/CS411Spring2022_A5_Group4/README.md

 - user-stories: contains the user stories requried for team assingment 2 as well as revised versions of all the stories
 - prototype-docs: contains all deliverables for team assignment 3
 - revision-history: a description/documentation of all the changes we made to the project, including the revised user stories
-- reflections-and-misc: some thoughts from the team regarding the project and some miscellaneous information about the process
+- reflections-and-misc: some thoughts from the team regarding the project and some miscellaneous information about the process.
+			We included this because there is no audio in the final video (video maker's mic doesn't work)

 ## Database Setup